What happens when divorced parents disagree on vaccinating their child?

 GIBSON: Seeking advice from a pediatrician is pretty common when former partners don't see eye to eye on their child's health care.
 When Dr. Danielle Dunetz finds herself in this position, she talks to parents individually or together.

 DANIELLE DUNETZ: I've had both parents in the same room at the same time.
-It's awkward, but (laughter) - but it's giving them, at this point, what is the standard of care, what's recommended for your child at this time.
-And they need to work it out?
+It's awkward, but it's (laughter) - but it's giving them - at this point, what is the standard of care?
+What's recommended for your child at this time?
+And they need to work it out.

 DUNETZ: Most of the kids are like, I want my COVID vaccine.
 I want to get back to normal.
 I don't want to have to worry about getting sick at school.
 And it's the parents that are more reluctant.